projectshift/shift-schema/README.md

 print(valid == True) # False - validaation failed
 print(valid.errors) # errors: name='Required', email='Invalid'
 ```

+There is a number of common validators provided and you can easily plug your own.

+## filtering:

 Besides validators you can also attach filters to your schema.
 Those will be applied in turn and update model data in-place before doing any validations.